RI state revenue forecast slashed by almost $800 million

-“This is definitely unprecedented,” said State Budget Officer Tom Mullaney, who’s been a Rhode Island budget official since 1987, during emergencies including the credit union crisis and the Great Recession.
+“This is definitely unprecedented,” said State Budget Officer Tom Mullaney, who’s been a Rhode Island budget official since 1987 and has worked through emergencies including the credit union crisis and the Great Recession.

 “The Great Recession, it probably hit these numbers over several years,” Mullaney said.
 “This is so dramatic in such a short period of time.
 And that’s what makes it very much unusual.”

-The new estimates show state general revenue is projected to drop from $4.02 billion in the last budget year (2018-19) to $3.90 billion in the current 2019-20 fiscal year, which is $281 million less than they had projected last fall.
+The new estimates show state general revenue is projected to drop from $4.02 billion in the last budget year (2018-19) to $3.9 billion in the current 2019-20 fiscal year, which is $281 million less than the same officials had previously projected for the current year.

 The situation is only expected to worsen from there, with a further decrease to $3.73 billion during the new 2020-21 fiscal year that starts July 1.
 That amount is $516 million less than they had expected last fall.

-The estimates presume the state two’s shuttered casinos resume some operations in June, though officials cautioned that has not been decided and will be based on health guidelines.
+The estimates presume the state two’s shuttered casinos will resume some operations in June, though officials cautioned that when to reopen them has not been decided and will be based on health guidelines.

 The House Finance Committee is expected to resume budget hearings next Thursday after avoiding the State House for nearly two months due to the public health crisis.

-During a conference call with reporters on Friday, Gov. Gina Raimondo warned that the budget outlook was bleak, and suggested the state’s only hope of avoiding massive cuts in spending is another major spending bill out of Congress that provides additional aid to states and cities.
-She said she hopes federal lawmakers have made a decision on that by the time Memorial Day arrives.
+During a conference call with reporters on Friday, Gov. Gina Raimondo warned that the budget outlook was bleak, and suggested the state’s only hope of avoiding deep spending cuts is another major spending bill out of Congress that provides additional aid to states and cities.
+She said she hopes federal lawmakers have made a decision on that by Memorial Day.

+“I’m not inclined to do anything for the next three weeks because there’s so much unknown from the federal government,” Raimondo said.

 U.S. Sen. Jack Reed, who was a lead Democratic negotiator of the $2.2 trillion CARES Act in March, announced Friday that he is filing a new bill, the State & Local Emergency Stabilization Fund Act, that would provide an additional $600 billion to states and cities.